 How do I get to the retreat?

-You will need to reach the retreat yourself, although once we have everyone's travel information, we may be able to group people to travel the last part together.
+You will need to reach the retreat yourself, although once we have your travel information, we may be able to group people to travel the last part together.
 Winter car hire is usually affordable at the airports or you may wish to take a road trip to the retreat.
+It may be possible to collect you from Almeria airport but please check before booking.

 The nearest airports are Almeria (1h15 away), Murcia (1h45) and Alicante (2h30).
 Our closest village is Bedar, a 20-minute drive away on a winding country road.